amitxv/PC-Tuning/docs/post-install.md

 #### Specifying an Affinity Mask for Running Processes

 Sometimes, the processes that you would like to set an affinity mask to are already running, so the previous command is not applicable here.
 As a random example, the command below sets the affinity mask of the ``svchost.exe`` and ``audiodg.exe`` processes to CPU 3.
-Use this example to create a PowerShell script then have it run at startup by placing a shortcut in ``shell:startup`` by typing ``shell:startup`` in ``Win+R``.
-Set the window style of the shortcut to minimized.
+Use this example to create a PowerShell script then have it run at startup.
+See [docs/startup-techniques.md](/docs/startup-techniques.md).

 ```powershell
 Get-Process @("svchost", "audiodg") -ErrorAction SilentlyContinue | ForEach-Object { $_.ProcessorAffinity=0x8 }